Harry Thuku: East African Association

 In July 1921 Thuku founded the East African Association, the first multi-ethnic political organization in East Africa.
 Based in Nairobi, the East African Association drew its members from many tribal groups, though most members were Kikuyu.
 Unusually for the time, the East African Association also involved a number of women.
-It campaigned against the kipande system of pass controls, and the forced labour of women and girls.
+It campaigned against the kipande system of pass controls, and the forced labour.

 Arrest and exile

 The colonial Kenyan government was heavily opposed to the association's aims.
 The settler-dominated colony was not yet ready for any forceful representation of African economic, social and political views, and moved to ban national political movements.
 On 14 March 1922, Thuku was arrested in connection with his political activities.
-On the two following days, there were demonstrations initiated by Mary Muthoni Nyanjiru to protest his arrest.
+On the two following days, there were demonstrations initiated by Mary Mūthoni Nyanjiru to protest his arrest.
 The first demonstration, on the 15th, passed off peacefully, dispersing after a public prayer for Thuku's safety.
 On 16 March 1922, a crowd of 7,000 to 8,000 of his supporters gathered around the Nairobi police station to demand his release from detention.
-The police eventually opened fire on the demonstrators, killing at least 25 of them.
+The police eventually opened fire on the demonstrators, killing at least 25 of them, and possibly as many as 56 killed according to African workers at the Nairobi mortuary.
 White civilians joined in the shooting, and may have shot some of the protesters in the back.
 Thuku was exiled, without charge or trial, to Kismayu in the Northern Frontier Province of Kenya, in present-day Somalia.

 During Thuku's absence, the government of the day tried to co-opt the association leadership with monetary inducements and piece-meal reforms.
 Thuku remained in their thoughts as a primary leader.
 The East African Association declined to participate in the political process, but those co-opted individuals and a host more who were interested in classical African political rights remained actively engaged.

 Kikuyu Central Association

-Thuku was given permission to return to Kiambu in January 1931.
+Thuku was given permission to return to Kìambu in January 1931.
 By that time, the colonial government allowed formation of tribal based political parties restricted to some tribal 'homelands' only.
 This was done to avoid national uprising against the colonial authorities.
 In 1932 Thuku became president of the Kikuyu Central Association, then Kenya's foremost African political group.
 Although dissension arose among the loyalists and the co-opted leaders of the association, which was fomented by the colonial powers of the day.
 The power struggles split the organisation into factions.